 the appearance of the mask blocks by using name-value pair arguments.

-bigimage using a modified version of image "tumor_091.tif" from the CAMELYON16 data set.
-The original image is a training image of a lymph node containing tumor tissue.
-The original image has eight resolution levels, and the finest level has resolution 53760-by-61440.
-The modified image has only three coarse resolution levels.
-The spatial referencing of the modified image has been adjusted to enforce a consistent aspect ratio and to register features at each level.
+Create a blocked image from the sample image tumor_091R.tif.
+This sample image is a training image of a lymph node containing tumor tissue from the CAMELYON16 data set.
+The image has been modified to have three coarse resolution levels, and has been adjusted to enforce a consistent aspect ratio and to register features at each level.

-bigimage at the finest resolution level.
-Display a grid of the block boundaries.
+Display the entire blocked image at the finest resolution level, including a grid of the block boundaries.

-Create a mask of the coarsest resolution level by following these steps:
+Create a mask of the coarsest resolution level.

-Get a single-resolution image of the coarsest resolution level.
+First create a single-resolution image of the coarsest resolution level.
+By default, the